 “I don’t want you living with roaches!”

-8. ‘Mean’ Joe Greene, Coca Cola
+‘Mean’ Joe Greene, Coca Cola

-This commercial from 1979 stands out not only as the most iconic 70s sports commercial but perhaps as the most memorable sports commercial of all time.
 “Mean” Joe Greene of the Pittsburgh Steelers is visibly weary and limping back to the locker room after a grueling game when a young fan stops him to let him know how much he admires the football legend.

 Iconic Line

 “Want my coke?
-It’s ok; you can have it.”
+It’s ok, you can have it.”

-9. Wilt Chamberlain, Volkswagon
+Wilt Chamberlain, Volkswagon

-The commercial features Chamberlain cruising in the Rabbit as the announcer queries if his fondness for the car stems from its handling prowess or its ability to accelerate from 0 to 50 in just 8.3 seconds (even then, not that great, but better than the famously unresponsive Beetle).
+The commercial features Chamberlain cruising in the Rabbit as the announcer asks if his fondness for the car stems from its handling prowess or its ability to accelerate from 0 to 50 in just 8.3 seconds (even then, not that great, but better than the famously unresponsive Beetle).

-When asked, Wilt casually replies, “No, not really.”
+Wilt casually replies, “No, not really.”
 He tells us that the Rabbit’s standout feature is its generous headroom, better than his luxurious Rolls-Royce.

 You get why that’s important when Chamberlain exits the vehicle, and the camera can’t fit him and the normally-sized parking valet attendants in the same frame.
-We briefly glimpse the unique challenges larger-than-life sports icons like Wilt Chamberlain face.

 Iconic Line

-“is that such a big deal?
-It is if you’re Wilt Chamberlin.”
+“Is that such a big deal?
+It is if you’re Wilt Chamberlin”

-10. Johnny Bench, Foster Grants
+Johnny Bench, Foster Grants

 But, as Johnny zooms off with a stunning blonde riding shotgun in a sleek Austin Healey convertible, it’s pretty clear he’s not your average guy.